 Most of us have experienced this at one point or another.
 We feel like our job owns us, and it's not a good feeling.

-I used to channel that feeling of dissatisfaction and lack of autonomy into a variety of channels - looking at job postings, checking up on my favorite . . .
+I used to channel that feeling of dissatisfaction and lack of autonomy into a variety of channels - looking at job postings, checking up . . .